JoesCat/gimp3-fix-ca/README.md

 GIMP3-Fix-CA is a [GIMP](http://www.gimp.org/) plug-in to correct Chromatic Aberration (CA).
 For a general explanation about Chromatic Aberration, you can find information from [Wikipedia](http://en.wikipedia.org/wiki/Chromatic_aberration).
-GIMP3-Fix-CA can fix Lateral CA colored fringing caused by light travelling through lenses, and Directional CA caused by light travelling through dense material such as glass or water.
+GIMP3-Fix-CA can fix Lateral CA colored fringing caused by light traveling through lenses, and Directional CA caused by light traveling through dense material such as glass or water.

 GIMP2-Fix-CA was written by Kriang Lerdsuwanakij lerdsuwa@users.sourceforge.net, and